-Spirulina; is a blue-green, interestingly smelling algae.
+Spirulina is a blue-green, interestingly smelling algae.
 How delish!
-Okay so that doesn’t sound super appetizing but what if we told you that this smelly (sorry- there’s no denying it) emerald green powder is one of the most nutrient dense foods on the planet?
-That it contains over 100 vitamins and minerals AND may just be the superfood answer to obtaining nutrients that might otherwise not be available in a vegan or vegetarian diet.
-Yep, listen up..
+Okay so that doesn’t sound super appetizing but what if we told you that this emerald green powder is one of the most nutrient dense foods on the planet?
+It contains over 100 vitamins and minerals and may just be the superfood answer to obtaining nutrients that might otherwise not be available in a vegan or vegetarian diet.

-First and foremost (vegans are you listening?)
-Spirulina is a source of Iron!
-So put down the bucket of spinach because as little as 2 tsp of Morlife’s Certified Organic Spirulina Powder will provide you with 34% of your recommended daily intake and it even contains (the vegan-elusive) B12!
+First and foremost spirulina is a source of iron.
+So put down the bucket of spinach because as little as 2 tsp of Vita-fit's Certified Organic Spirulina Powder will provide you with 34% of your recommended daily intake and it even contains (the vegan-elusive) B12!
 This ultimately means that you will be a bounding ball of energy as you add it into your smoothies and juices in the morning, much to the delight of your housemates/partner/kids or pets.
 And that’s not evening mentioning the fact that iron is also an essential mineral for normal immune system function and blood formation.
-So you understand that it’s very important, but not all iron sources are created equal, especially those from plants – luckily enough, Spirulina is easily digestible meaning that the non-haem iron it contains might be more bio-available (absorbable) than other plant sources of iron.
+However, not all iron sources are created equal, especially those from plants – luckily enough, Spirulina is easily digestible meaning that the non-haem iron it contains might be more bio-available (absorbable) than other plant sources of iron.

 However, I know you didn’t come here just for the iron advice, so here you go, here’s another spirulina flavoured nutritional nugget to tie you over.
-CalciYUM or as the general fully-developed-adult population like to call it- Calcium is an imperative macro-mineral that you might be hard-pressed to find in a vegan or ovo-vegetarian diet but it is present in spirulina.
+Calcium is an imperative macro-mineral that you might be hard-pressed to find in a vegan or ovo-vegetarian diet but it is present in spirulina.
 Furthermore, micro-nutrients such a beta-carotene and chlorophyll also make an appearance.
-When compared to the likes of calcium & iron, these little guys might seem like the nutritional underdogs but with an antioxidant capacity that rivals ye old vitamin C, their necessity in the diet shouldn’t be underestimated.
+When compared to the likes of calcium & iron, these little guys might seem like the nutritional underdogs but with an antioxidant capacity that rivals vitamin C, their necessity in the diet shouldn’t be underestimated.

-But now here it is, the moment you’ve all been waiting for, the biggest, boldest and all around bestest feature of Spirulina has got to be the PROTEIN content.
+But the biggest, boldest and all around bestest feature of Spirulina has got to be its protein content.
 Spirulina is positively protein packed with its physical makeup being approximately 70% protein by weight.
-To put this into perspective this is more than any other plant or animal food source and as such, Spirulina could easily take on and win a brotein face-off against an eye fillet steak any day (should the occasion arise).
+This is more than any other plant or animal food source on the planet.

-There really is so much more to this superfood powder than its pong.
 Spirulina is the algae all rounder every vegan or vegetarian needs on a daily basis.
-The powder can be easily incorporated into more than just smoothies or juices, with its subtle salty flavour it is a complementary addition to any dinner dish or savoury snack – just take a look at this recipe and see how we use ours.
-But if you really aren’t able to get past the stench (it really isn’t thaaat bad – we PROMISE) thankfully we’ve got you sorted with our Spirulina in tablet form because we’d hate for you to miss out.
-After all doesn’t the old saying go ‘winner winner spirulina for dinner”?
+The powder can be easily incorporated into more than just smoothies or juices, with its subtle salty flavour it is a complementary addition to any dinner dish or savoury snack.
+And for those busy working warriors out there we’ve got you sorted with a choice in spirulina tablets from either Pro-life or Vita-fit.